-Here we have the most approachable treadmills.
-As said above, there are some you can get cheaper but these are from brands that aren’t really all that reliable so they probably shouldn’t be considered.
+Here we have the most affordable treadmills.
+There are some you can get cheaper but these are from brands that aren’t really all that reliable so they probably shouldn’t be considered.
+From $300 you can find some treadmills from decent brands.
+Buying from a known brand is going to be better for customer service, maintenance and finding replacement parts.

 There is actually a very large difference between a treadmill you get for $400 and one for $800.
 The first is going to be quite basic.
 It’ll work but won’t be the sturdiest and be very light on features.

-The biggest drawbacks are going to be; weaker motor, weaker frame and not many controls.
+The biggest drawbacks of entry level treadmills are going to be; weaker motor, weaker frame and not many controls and features.
 It will certainly work but it’s less comfortable to work out on because there is less built in damping.
 Money has been saved on materials and construction.
 For light use, these treadmills are fine.
 However, if you’re expecting a comfortable experience when using for an hour or more a day, you might be disappointed.

 Of course when you shop on the upper end of this range, you’ll get a lot better.
 For $800 you can find a solidly built treadmill with some damping in the deck and sometimes even an LCD display for control.